skylight-hq/skylight.digital/pages/toolkits/content_guide/06_style_elements.md

 * Austin thought Brad was the donut thief, but he was wrong — it was Lain.
 </div>

-To add an em dash, input “shift-option-[hyphen]” on Mac or “alt-fn-mjij” on PC.
+To add an em dash, input `shift-option-[hyphen]` on Mac or `alt-fn-mjij` on PC.
 You can also insert it as a special character on Google Docs.

 ### Ellipses